ArielSchwalb/ArielSchwalb/README.md

-- 👋 Hi, I’m @ArielSchwalb
+- 👋 Hi, I’m @ArielSchwalb.
+I'm an English teacher and a student.
 - 👀 I’m interested in programming and cybersecurity.
 - 🌱 I’m majoring in Information Technology.
-- 💞️ I’m looking to make a career change to cybersecurity.
+- 💞️ I’m looking to break into the tech industry.
 - 📫 How to reach me ... contact me at ajschwalb@gmail.com.

 <!---